sesam-io/file-share-service/README.rst

 A Python micro service that exposes the content of a file system directory as a stream of JSON.
 This microservice can be consumed by Sesam.

+NOTE: Read the "`Using Sesam to enrich your portfolio data <https://github.com/sesam-io/file-share-service/blob/master/introduction/README.rst>`_" article for an in-depth walkthrough of this service.

 ::

   $ python3 service/file-share-service.py --help